 ▬ The process.

 But of course, there is no mantra or magic trick that can help us get better at anything in one sitting.
 Therefore, you should take your time in doing this practice of writing morning pages, because only then you will start to notice the improvement in your overall delivery and presentation in life.
-For me personally, from coding to even writing blog posts, have been really helpful in getting a better and more settled lifestyle.
+For me personally, from coding to even writing blog posts, has been really helpful in getting a better and more settled lifestyle.

 In this process, there are quite a lot of ways to improve our practice of writing.
 But first, maybe there’s one thing that you must know before all else: that 90 percent of writing is actually rewriting.
 For me personally, the point of understanding this belief is so that you shouldn’t be discouraged if at later times when you’d think that your writing is so shitty, or how your thought process is so messy as f*ck.